Kung Fu Panda: Showdown of Legendary Legends

 Conrad Vernon, Steele Gagnon, Sumalee Montano, James Hong and Randall Duk Kim reprise their roles from the film series.
 Mick Wingert, Amir Talai, Max Koch and James Sie reprise their roles from the video game franchise and TV series.
 Fred Tatasciore reprises his roles from film series, video game franchise and TV series.

 It was the last licensed game to be released by Little Orbit as the company announced in May 2018 that it was moving away from licensed games in order to focus on creating original works.

 The game was removed from digital storefronts on January 1, 2019 due to the expiration of Little Orbit's Kung Fu Panda license.

 Gameplay

-Kung Fu Panda: Showdown of Legendary Legends is a platform fighter and features characters from all the three movies including the main protagonist Po, "Furious Five" and all the villains.
+Kung Fu Panda: Showdown of Legendary Legends is a platform fighter similar to that of Nintendo's Super Smash Bros.
+It features characters across the first three films including Po, the "Furious Five" and all the villains.

 Reception

 Kung Fu Panda: Showdown of Legendary Legends received mixed to average reviews from critics with Metacritic giving the Xbox One version 68 out of 100 based on 4 critics.